kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 If you do not receive an email on the first day, please send us a message so we can check.

-In many situations, the email can be found in the SPAM folder, so please check there too.
+In many situations, the email can be found in the promotions or SPAM folder, so please check there too.

 ## Purpose of the Training

-We provide our students with a safe space to practice their English with a dedicated instructor through writing activities and one to one phone coaching.
+We provide our students with a safe space to practice their English with a dedicated instructor through writing exercises and one to one phone coaching.

 We deliver lessons via email and phone coaching to make the learning experience affordable and convenient for both the student and the instructor.